niklaskorz/diesl/README.md

 ### Advanced Implementation: exportToSqlite3

 More complex actions are tricky to implement or cannot be solely implemented in SQL.
-To this end, [extension methods](src/diesl/extensions/sqlite.nim) can been implemented.
+To this end, [extension methods](src/diesl/extensions/sqlite.nim) can be implemented.
 This approach was deemed viable for string padding, where Nim provides corresponding methods in the standard library and SQLite does not.

 First, the scalar [padding](src/diesl/extensions/sqlite.nim#26) procedure is defined in Nim.